Complex Systems Digital Campus

 Satellite Meeting at the ECCS'13 - European Conference on Complex Systems

-This satellite will bring together members of the CS-DC, mainly from Europe, Latin America and Africa, to review progress and assess challenges related to the coordination of research and educational resources among dozens of universities and institutions worldwide.
+This satellite brought together members of the CS-DC, mainly from Europe, Latin America and Africa, to review progress and assess challenges related to the coordination of research and educational resources among dozens of universities and institutions worldwide.
 The sessions would combine physical and remote presentations to include members attending ECCS and those unable to do so (mainly from Africa and Latin America).

 Roadmap for the Science of Complex Systems